Cyborn/ue4-style-guide/README.md

 <a name="terms-cases"></a>
 ##### Casing type

 There are a few different ways you can name things.
-We always use PascalCase
+We always use PascalCase.

 > ###### PascalCase
 >